 Cast-in-place concrete composite topping slab diaphragms on precast floors or roofs at least two inches (51 mm) thick, provided the cast-in-place topping slab is reinforced and the surface of the previously hardened concrete on which the topping slab is placed is clean, free of laitance, and intentionally roughened.

 Cast-in-place concrete non-composite topping slab diaphragms at least 2½ inches (63 mm) thick, provided the cast-in-place topping slab is detailed for continuous seismic load path to vertical lateral-force-resisting elements.

-Limitations and Considerations:
+Limitations and Additional Considerations:

 Measures shall be taken to mitigate thermal stresses that may develop from FRP reinforcement exposure to direct sunlight.
-For example, at roof diaphragm applications, shade or emissive coating may need to be provided to minimize potential for temperature elongation.
+For example, at roof diaphragm applications, shade or emissive coating may need to be provided to minimize potential for temperature elongation or shrinkage.

 Detailed considerations for the shear transfer mechanism and related diaphragm shear strength are required for untopped precast concrete diaphragms.
-The failure mechanism in untopped concrete diaphragms is generally not expected to follow the same assumed truss action as that in conventional concrete, and special consideration is required at shear transfer between adjacent precast elements and into the supporting vertical elements.
+The failure mechanism in untopped concrete diaphragms is generally not expected to follow the same assumed truss action as occurs in conventional concrete, and special consideration is required at shear transfer between adjacent precast elements and into the supporting vertical elements.
 Some other considerations for untopped precast concrete diaphragms may include decreased composite action due to axial shortening from shrinkage cracking at interfaces between cast-in-place concrete and precast elements as well as axial elongation in the seismic lateral-force-resisting system beams.
 Although there are detailing considerations provided in Section 5.0 of this criteria, this criteria does not provide comprehensive design recommendations for untopped precast diaphragms.

 Only the topped concrete portion of non-prismatic diaphragm systems shall be considered effective for seismic shear strength, such as in concrete over metal deck or waffle slab applications, unless specific component testing is provided to justify alternative values.

+The compressive strength of the existing diaphragm elements, f´c, shall be a minimum of 2,500 psi (17.2 MPa).

+Care shall be provided to avoid damage to (prestressed) post-tensioned reinforcement where present in diaphragms where post-installed FRP anchorage is required.

 Definitions: For terms not defined in this section, applicable codes, or referenced standards shall have the ordinary accepted definition for the context for which they are intended.